-Spanning 3,000 miles of Washington State’s saltwater shoreline, the Maritime Washington National Heritage Area (NHA) recognizes our state’s unique and diverse maritime culture.
+Spanning 3,000 miles of Washington State’s saltwater shoreline, the Maritime Washington National Heritage Area recognizes our state’s unique and diverse maritime culture.
 This new designation supports our coastal communities in celebrating, maintaining, and sharing their water-based stories.

 Draft Management Plan public comment period now closed

 Through two years of input and collaboration from across the region, the planning team for the Maritime Washington National Heritage Area created a Management Plan for this new program.
 This plan charts the course ahead for Maritime Washington, which aims to celebrate, maintain, and share the sites and stories of our saltwater shorelines.
 That plan is now under review by the National Park Service and Secretary of Interior, with an anticipated approval by the end of 2022.
 Until then, we’re working with communities across the region to identify partners, surface new stories, and begin building the Maritime Washington network.

 Stay in the loop on approval of the Management Plan and other Maritime Washington activities by signing up for our emails: